JeremiahHerring/senior-capstone/README.md

-Certainly!
-Below is the README formatted version of your setup guide:

----

 # **Senior Capstone Project**

 Welcome to the Senior Capstone project!
 This document will guide you through the process of setting up, running, and testing the application.